dfrappart/dfrappart.github.io/_posts/2025-03-30-Exposing_apps_in_kubernetes_From_services_to_Gateway_API.markdown

 Hi!

 In this article I propose to have a look at how apps are exposed in Kubernetes.
-This is a back to basics mixed with new stiffs from the Kubernetes related project Gateway API.
+This is a back to basics mixed with new stuffs from the Kubernetes related project Gateway API.
 Hope you'll enjoy it.

 The Agenda: